PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/ChartType.md

 # ChartType

 `ChartTypes` describe the kind of chart being played.
-In StepMania this is described as a [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47).
+In [StepMania](https://www.stepmania.com/) this is described as a [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47).
 The supported `ChartTypes` are listed below.
-They match the StepMania `StepsTypes` with the addition of [StepManiaX](https://stepmaniax.com/) types.
+They match the [StepMania](https://www.stepmania.com/) [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47) with the addition of [StepManiaX](https://stepmaniax.com/) types.

-The library often uses StepMania `StepsTypes` interchangeably with its `ChartType`, converting the `-` character from `StepsType`, which is an invalid character in C# enums, into `_`.
-Serialized data often uses the `StepsTypes` naming scheme with `-`.
+The library often uses [StepMania](https://www.stepmania.com/) [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47) interchangeably with its `ChartType`, converting the `-` character from [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47), which is an invalid character in C# enums, into `_`.
+Serialized data often uses the [StepsType](https://github.com/stepmania/stepmania/blob/6a645b4710dd6a89a5f22a2d849e86a98af5c9a3/src/GameManager.cpp#L47) naming scheme with `-`.

 ## Supported ChartTypes